01618830666

 Absorption and Translocation:

-When glyphosate is applied to the leaves of the plant, it is absorbed and translocated throughout the plant’s vascular system.
-The herbicide moves down to the roots, where the critical metabolic processes take place.
+When glyphosate is applied to the plant’s leaves, it is absorbed and translocated throughout the plant’s vascular system.
+The herbicide then moves down to the roots, where the critical metabolic processes take place.

 Inhibition of EPSP Synthase:

-Glyphosate interferes with the action of EPSP synthase, an enzyme essential for the production of three specific amino acids: phenylalanine, tyrosine, and tryptophan.
-These amino acids are essential for the synthesis of proteins, which are necessary for plant growth and development.
+Glyphosate interferes with the action of EPSP synthase, an enzyme essential for producing three specific amino acids: phenylalanine, tyrosine, and tryptophan.
+These amino acids are crucial for synthesising plant growth and development proteins.

 Starvation of the Plant:

-As EPSP synthase is inhibited, the plant is unable to produce the three essential amino acids.
-Without these amino acids, protein synthesis is disrupted, and the plant’s ability to grow and maintain essential cellular functions is severely compromised.
+As EPSP synthase is inhibited, the plant cannot produce the three essential amino acids.
+Without these amino acids, protein synthesis is disrupted, and the plant’s ability to grow and maintain crucial cellular functions is severely compromised.

 Cell Death and Plant Desiccation:

-The lack of protein synthesis leads to the disruption of cell division and cell growth, ultimately resulting in the death of plant tissues.
-The plant gradually becomes desiccated, meaning it loses water and withers as it dies.
+The lack of protein synthesis disrupts cell division and cell growth, ultimately resulting in the death of plant tissues.
+The plant gradually becomes desiccated, losing water and withering as it dies.

 Systemic Action: